dsdanielpark/ExceptNotifier/README.md

 ###  Although most explanations involve the try-except block, in actual use cases, once you override the ExceptNotifier only once, an alert will be sent to the pre-configured messenger application when an error occurs, even without the try-except statement.

+When you look at the GIF in [Python Package Co-Coder](https://github.com/dsdanielpark/Co-Coder), you can see what it means that even when overriden once, a message is sent every time an exception occurs at different code line or shell in ipython. **Be sure to check it out.**

 <br>

 # Supporting Applications